Part One: Setting Up a Microsoft Teams Tug in Tugger

 File > Save As

-… Give the report a name that makes sense to you, then save to a directory of your choice.
+… Save to a directory of your choice.

 Part Three: Publish your Teams Data to Power BI Service (online)